p15theo2/pacman/README.md

 # Pacman

 A Pacman game made for a university project .
-Made in javascript /
+Made in javascript.